Someday, there will be a definitive article on precision medicine and what it means to all men with prostate cancer and their families.

 This new class of drugs is gene-specific, not cancer-specific: BRCA1 and BRCA2 are actually most notorious for causing breast and ovarian cancer.
 ATM is linked to breast and pancreatic cancer.
 More targets are on the horizon: As one example, the PCF is committed to funding research for drugs to inhibit a particularly nasty gene called WNT, that is responsible for “25 percent of all cases of prostate cancer and 100 percent of chemo-resistant colorectal cancer,” says Simons.
 “So here is a case where funding prostate cancer research will greatly help reduce deaths from an entirely different form of cancer.”

 At the moment, finding precision medicine is rather like getting really good truffles in France: you have to know where to go, and whom to talk to, and nobody makes it easy.
 Some promising treatments are still in clinical trials.
 Good news here: You can be part of a clinical trial, even if you aren’t anywhere near the particular hospital where the trial is based.
 Talk to your doctor about which one might be best for you.
-Soon, the PCF website will have a portal where you can investigate clinical trials for prostate cancer.
-Until then, you can also look for clinical trials (not just of gene-targeted treatment, but for many treatments for prostate cancer) on clinicaltrials.gov, a website operated by the National Library of Medicine.
+You can look for clinical trials (not just of gene-targeted treatment, but for many treatments for prostate cancer) on clinicaltrials.gov, a website operated by the National Library of Medicine.

 Is Precision Medicine For Me?